Home

 Previous lesson: The Basic Accounting Equation: Another Viewpoint

-Next lesson: Equity Example
+Next lesson: Owner's Equity Journal Entry (Capital Investment)

 I know the headline above suggests that I'm going to explain what debits and credits really mean.
 Actually, I'm not.